Dave-team/Knowledge-base/Social.md

   - When interacting, speak convincingly, articulate well, speak with volume, confidently and with a good deep voice.
   - Make them feel good about themselves
   - Try to engage all their senses when speaking / we remember visuals better than words.
 - When giving a compliment, be specific and sincere.
-- When given a compliment, stop, absorb and pause, show thankfulness on your face.
+Stop, absorb and pause, show thankfulness on your face.
 Say: thank you very much
 - Practice in daily life:
   - If a meal was good, give compliments.
   - If the service was good, mention it.
 - Focus on having an open, relaxed body lanuage.

-## Start a conversation
+## Conversations
+**Preparation**
+- Prepare answers to questions that always come up in social interactions
+  - How am I?
+  - How is my day going / how was my day?
+  - How was my weekend?
+  - Do I have any plans for the next weekend?
+  - Have I been up to anything exciting?
+- Prepare this list of openers before social interactions so it's easier to remember and to put myself in the right mood.
+Remember that it takes work to become better at this.
+- Who are you likely to meet today?
+Spend some time thinking about anything specific you want to say/ask.
+Ideally something happening in their lives or shared interests to catch up on.
+- If I have lots going on in life, I will naturally have more to share.
+So get out there doing stuff.
+- Once I have an opinion about things - I can share them.
+So be curious about lots of topics, the news, dive deeper into things, collect facts and build opinions to share and discuss.
+- Prepare stories to tell.
+What did I experience?
+What am I up to?
+Then prepare a story around the topic
+- One way to invoke my own stories is to look at ice breakers, table questions, conversations starters and practice answering them in my head.

+**Random chit chat with colleagues**
-- Comment on the context (Situations, news, setting, people)“This coffee place has a nice nostalgic interior, don’t you agree?”
+- Comment on the context
+  - "How did you like lunch"?
+"Did you try the chocolates?"
+  - "Are you joining to the pub / party"?
+  - "Are you excited about the Brand launch?"
+  - Mention generic things happening in the world: “Are you going to watch the game tonight?”
+"Did you hear about event X in the news?"
+- How are you?
+- How was your weekend?
+- Do you have any plans next weekend?
-- Give a real compliment “I really like those sneakers, where did you get them?”
+- Give a compliment on something - “I really like those sneakers, what are they?"
-- Ask an opinion: “So what do you think about velvet slacks?”
-- Ask about general information: “Can you tell me what time it is?”
+- What are you working on? / How is project X going?

+**Moving a conversation along**
+- Be aware and listen during the conversation - be curious.
+They say something, what would I want to know about that?
+- Give people engaging answers ('hooks') to jump in a conversant.
+As part of this, be prepared to answer the 'How about you?' question
+- Focus on the basic questions: Who/what/where/how/why
+- Simply show emphathy: ‘That’s amazing’ ‘That sucks’
+- Hooks
+  - Relate their experience to something I experienced: "That reminds me of a time when..."
-- Talk about shared experiences: “That was an amazing game, that last goal!
+  - “That was an amazing game, that last goal!
 Wow, what did you like?”
+  - Speak to something you've done/are thinking about and ask if they can relate in any way.
+“I’m trying to learn Chinese, preparing for our new overlords.
+Do you speak any second languages?”
+- Statements
+  - Share random interesting facts
+- Experience sharing: What did I experience lately that I want to share?
+  - I read this article
+  - I met this friend in the pub and X happened
+- Small talk questions
+  - Any books your read / movies / series you saw?
+  - Any travelling plans?
+  - Question around situation: e.g. in news, at the office.
+"Did you hear about X"
+  - Ask for opinions: What do you think about X?

+**New joiner at work**
+- Hey I don’t think we’ve met yet.
+I’m Dave.
+Great to meet you.
+- What team are you working in?
+- What are some of the challenges you'll be tackling?
+- Where were you before?
+- It's great having you - let's catch up soon?

+**Passing people in the office**
+- Hey - how are you?

+**When I know the person / speak with friends**
+- Speak about a topic you're both interested in
+- Ask about what's happening in their lives
+- Anything new / exciting in their lives

+**Unkown people**
+- Comment on the context (Situations, news, setting, people)
+  - “This coffee place has a nice nostalgic interior, don’t you agree?”
-- Talk about the social context: “So who invited you to the party?”
+  - “So who invited you to the party?”
-- Mention common interests: “Are you going to watch the game tonight?”
+  - "How do you the host?"
+  - "What brought you here?"
+  - "Do you know many people here?"

 ## Social interactions at work
 - Regular mindful breaths and remind yourself you’re in an office - it’s a social environment and you can’t just be stuck in your mind on your own work.
 Work is more than that - use the mindfulness to recenter
-- When passing people in the office, look at them and say ‘Hey - how are you?’
-- New people - Hey I don’t think we’ve met yet.
-I’m Dave.
-Great to meet you - what team are you working in?
 - When others are speaking, just listen.
 If you want to say something, say it.
 This is mainly situations where I’m just at my desk
 - If someone does something for the team or for you, take a moment to thank them sincerely and show that you appreciate what they’ve done.
 - When people are leaving, wish them well

-## Things to say/ask
-- Focus on asking about the basics
-  - FORD:
-    - Family
-    - Occupation
-    - Recreation
-    - Dreams/aspirations
-  - Travelling
-  - Books/series/films/documentaries/music
-  - Pets
-  - Food/drinks
-  - Sports
-  - What is happening in people's lives
-- Understand what the other person is interested in and ask questions regarding that topic.
-Ideally, it's an interest you have in common.
-- What is going in the other person's life these days?
-Ask about that.
-- What is going on in the world recently?
-Ask about that.
-'Did you see that X video?'
-- What did I experience lately that I want to share?
-Personal experiences, something I read, book/series I watched, etc.: So I was doing X and Y happened - crazy right?'
-- Prepare and share some interesting facts - generally be more knowledgeable about things people tend to talk about
-- Always be prepared to answer return questions - 'How are you' 'What about you?'

-## How to converse
-- Be aware and listen during the conversation - be curious.
-They say something, what would I want to know about that?
-- Focus on the basic questions: Who/what/where/how/why
-- Simply show emphathy: ‘That’s amazing’ ‘That sucks’
-- Sometimes there is a hook for you to start speaking.
-E.g.: 'That reminds me of a time when' - relate their experiences within something you've experienced yourself.
-- Ask for opinions: What do you think about X?
-- Make sure to have an opinion about what you're talking about.
-- A great segway are what-if questions: what if X would happen?
-- Speak to something you've done/are thinking about and ask if they can relate in any way.
-“I’m trying to learn Chinese, preparing for our new overlords.
-Do you speak any second languages?”

-## Preparation
-- A social interaction takes preparation - this is the key to any successfull social event
-- It’s something that takes work: you can’t just be passive.
-Instead, force yourself to be in social settings, face yourself to say things and take initiative.
-It requires time, energy, unselfishness  and thoughtfulness.
-- Consider who you want to talk about, what you’d and the other person would likely want to talk about

 ## Social basic principles to live by
 - Give without expecting anything in return